 Once upon a time there was a young man called Thomas.
 He dreamed of arranging overseas trips for people who didn’t have access to the Internet.
-His idea was siezed upon and embraced in a very tight hug.
+His idea was seized upon and embraced in a very tight hug.
 To say that Thomas was a success would be like claiming sliced bread was a fairly good idea.

 As well as discovering great satisfaction in life, Thomas also made an awful lot of money.
 This money enabled him to do just about anything he wanted to do.
-More importantly, it allowed his ancesters to build houses wherever they liked.
-One of these ancesters, Frank Cook, while visiting the Surrey Hills, stood atop a wooded hill called Barnett and decided it was the perfect place for a stately home.
+More importantly, it allowed his ancestors to build houses wherever they liked.
+One of these ancestors, Frank Cook, while visiting the Surrey Hills, stood atop a wooded hill called Barnett and decided it was the perfect place for a stately home.

 So, in 1905, Frank had built a Queen Anne styled house (I use the term ‘house’ in an ironic style given it’s immense) which is now called Barnett Hill, after the hill.
 I wonder why Frank didn’t name it something grander.
 It could have been Cook Towers or The House That Holidays Built or anything, really.
 But, no, for reasons known only to Frank, it was named after the hill.